null-von-sushi/macOS_cope/README.md

 # macOS_cope
 How to deal with macOS

+# Apple shit
+Still a WIP.
+## iMessage
+You can temporarily (because it automagically comes back it seems) deregister iMessage from the share menu by running `/System/Library/Frameworks/CoreServices.framework/Versions/A/Frameworks/LaunchServices.framework/Versions/A/Support/lsregister -R -f -u /System/Applications/Messages.app`.
+This works on any system.
+A more permanent solution would be to delete iMessage (or rather, move it to a .dmg so you have a backup).
+For this, you will need to disable System Integrity Protection.

+# SIP
+[This tool](https://github.com/fxgst/writeable_root) is pretty useful for mounting rootfs as writable on Big Sur or higher...

 # Finder
 Download [XtraFinder](https://www.trankynam.com/xtrafinder/).
 This will allow normal things like Cut+Paste to work...